Mitral valve regurgitationMitral valve regurgitation; Mitral valve insufficiency; Heart mitral regurgitation; Valvular mitral regurgitation

 - Symptoms get worse

 The outcome varies.
 Most of the time the condition is mild, so no therapy or restriction is needed.
-Symptoms can usually be controlled with medicine.
+Symptoms can most often be controlled with medicine.

 Problems that may develop include: